guybinya/go-type/README.md

 # Go-Type
+The prettiest speed typing game in the terminal.

 ## Short Description

-I made this mini game because 2 major features was missing from other tools.
+I made this mini game because 2 major features were missing from other tools.
 1. The ability to customize the sentences
 2. When I make a mistake I want the whole word to be removed, so that I'll have to type it again (for muscle memory)

 Also it's lightweight and open source, do we need anything else?

+---

 ## Installation